allure-framework/allure-ruby/allure-cucumber/README.md

 require 'allure-cucumber'
 ```

-Use `--format AllureCucumber::CucumberFormatter --out where/you-want-results` while running cucumber or add it to `cucumber.yml`
+Use `--format AllureCucumber::CucumberFormatter --out where/you-want-results` while running cucumber or add it to `cucumber.yml`.
+Note that cucumber `--out` option overrides `results_directory` set via `Allure.configure` method.

 You can also manually attach screenshots and links to test steps and test cases by interacting with allure lifecycle directly.
 For more info check out `allure-ruby-commons`